About Alicia Kozakiewicz

 Alicia "Kozak" Kozakiewicz is an internationally-acclaimed and highly sought-after motivational speaker, Internet safety expert, author, and actress who has inspired millions through her powerful on-screen and in-person appearances.
 Passionate and straight-from-the-heart, Alicia motivates her audiences to transcend life’s challenges, pursue their passions, and discover their purpose.
 Alicia’s extraordinary life story exemplifies the strength of the human spirit’s ability to overcome adversity and to deny defeat.

-Alicia is now taking her advocacy to the next level by joining the International Centre for Missing and Exploited Children (ICMEC) as the Director of Outreach and Global Impact.
-As ICMEC's spokesperson, she is using her platform to protect children globally.
-As a member of ICMEC, Alicia works toward the prevention, response, recovery, and healing of every missing, sexually abused, and exploited child to make certain that no child stands alone.
+Alicia was formerly part of the International Centre for Missing and Exploited Children (ICMEC) as the Director of Outreach and Global Impact.
+As ICMEC's spokesperson, she is used the platform to protect children globally.
+As a member of ICMEC, Alicia worked towards the prevention, response, recovery, and healing of every missing, sexually abused, and exploited child to make certain that no child stands alone.

 She has been featured on the Oprah Winfrey Show, Dr. Phil, Fox & Friends, Good Morning America, Anderson Live, Investigation Discovery (ID), The CW, ABC, BBC, A&E, CNN, MSNBC, and many others, as well as in international publications such as People Magazine and Cosmopolitan.